Frequently asked questions

 The sessions may include discussion, singing, playing instruments, relaxation, dyaphramic breathing, improvisation, song writing, movement activities, lyric analysis, or adaptive music lessons.

-Where possible music therapy is carried out in a music room where privacy can be guaranteed, however a quiet room in your own home is just as suitable.
+Where possible music therapy is carried out in a room where privacy can be guaranteed, and we won’t disturb others as we make sound.
 You do not need to own a piano as music therapist’s use a variety of portable instruments.

 The difference is largely in the goals.
 Music therapy goals are non-musical whereas music teaching goals are musical.
 MT uses music as a tool to achieve non-musical goals.
 In some instances there may be improvements in musical abilities however this is not the focus.
 Music therapists focus on functional non-musical skills.